OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0110.md

 ---

 ## Overview
 Preventing identification of users is concerned with the risk of collecting data in a way that leads to user identification and tracking.
-The risk of user identification and tracking should be mitigated by ensuring use of unlikable techniques such as data abstraction, anonymization and pseudonymization.
+The risk of user identification and tracking should be mitigated by ensuring use of unlinkability techniques such as data abstraction, anonymization and pseudonymization.

-Technical barriers need to be established when utilizing complex ‘finger-print’ like signals for specific purposes to prevent cross-usage and ensure each data stream serves its intended function without compromising user privacy.
+Technical barriers need to be established when utilizing complex ‘finger-print’ like data points for specific purposes to prevent cross-usage and ensure each data stream serves its intended function without compromising user privacy.

 ## Modes of Introduction